 to say!
 I use the medium I feel best suits what I am trying to say in that piece.
 I use Oils for life painting

 and more classical styles.
 I use Pastels for more drawing techniques, I love them for Still Lifes.
 I use

 Watercolors for fun flowing styles and lighter subjects.
 I have fallen in love with Egg Tempera and am

 constantly exploring new ways to push this medium.
 Every time I approach a new painting I feel I am

 exploring and figuring out how to paint it.
 If I did not have this feeling, I would be bored, painting for me is

-both problem solving and exploration.
+both problems solving and exploration.
 I do not ever was to feel like I have it all figured out!
 My art needs

 to feel dynamic.

 Let’s touch on your thoughts about our city – what do you like the most and least?